resource-watch/slate/source/includes/api/_widget.md

-status       |                     Status of the Widget                     |    Text published    |                   If it's available to use                   |    Text verified     |                If it's verified by other user                |    Text env          | environment in can be one of `production` or `preproduction` |    Text
+status       |                     Status of the Widget                     |    Text published    |                   If it's available to use                   |    Text verified     |                If it's verified by other user                |    Text env          |  Environment can be one of `production` or `preproduction`   |    Text

 ### What is Vega?

-Vega is a visualization grammar, a declarative format for creating, saving and sharing interactive visualization designs.
+Vega is a visualization grammar; a declarative format for creating, saving and sharing interactive visualization designs.
 This wiki contains documentation and learning materials for getting up and running with Vega.
 [More info](https://github.com/vega/vega/wiki)

 ## How obtain all widgets